 In this particular case, the attorney would have told the victims that any taxes or other debts could have been paid out of the cash in the estate, if in fact the inheritance were real.

 Reference: New York Post (April 14, 2015) "Woman busted in $300K inheritance scam: DA."

-For more information on estate planning please visit ocelderlaw.com.
+For more information about inheritance, please visit ocelderlaw.com.